-Because many different data sources and processing steps may be used to produce flood hazard modelling and mapping, a framework was developed to aid in this Technical Bulletin discussion of recommendations for specifications that would apply to relevant stages of the process regardless of the exact methods being used.
+As many different data sources and processing steps may be used to produce flood hazard modelling and mapping, this Technical Bulletin applies a framework to aid in this discussion, particularly regarding recommendations for specifications that would apply to relevant stages of the process, regardless of the exact methods being used.
 The framework shown in Figure 2-1 groups possible data sources and data processing steps to produce flood hazard mapping in defined steps and incorporating relevant decision points and checking standards for each stage of the flood hazard mapping process outlined.
 This framework allows the discussion of survey and mapping for flood hazards to be clearly generalized, and to define terms for categorized elements of the process without specifically defining standards for each possible survey technology or data source, which maintains the technology-neutral aspect of the recommended standards and specifications.
 Where relevant, however, recommended standards and specifications have been included for specific technologies.

-The proposed framework is divided into five steps: Data Collection, Data Processing, Data Submission, Modelling, and Mapping (Figure 2-1).
+The proposed framework is divided into five steps: Data Collection (Step 1), Data Processing (Step 2), Project Data and Deliverables (Step 3), Modelling (Step 4), and Mapping (Step 5) (Figure 2-1).
 This Technical Bulletin focuses on steps (1) to (3) and provides recommended specifications for step (5).
 Quality assurance checking processes necessary at each step are shown at the top of Figure 2-1: -1 (Described further in Section 3.6).
-Recommended data quality and accuracy specifications for data collection (1) are described in Section 3.3 of this Technical Bulletin.
-Recommended specifications for data processing (2) are described in Section 3.5 of this Technical Bulletin.
-Standards and specifications for data deliverables (3) are described in Section 3.8 of this Technical Bulletin.
-Recommended specifications for mapping (4) are described in Chapter 5 of this Technical Bulletin.
+Recommended data quality and accuracy specifications for data collection (Step 1) are described in Section 3.3 of this Technical Bulletin.
+Recommended specifications for data processing (Step 2) are described in Section 3.5 of this Technical Bulletin.
+Standards and specifications for project data deliverables (Step 3) are described in Section 3.8 of this Technical Bulletin.
+Recommended specifications for mapping (Step 5) are described in Chapter 5 of this Technical Bulletin.